progmatix21/Chilka/README.md

 directly if necessary.
 - Database backend lets your corpus scale and also grants ease of access.
+- Flexible plugin interface allows passing of custom database arguments and/or retrieve data in DB-native format.

 ## Schema

-Chilka sentencizes a text document and stores the sentences as individual database documents using the following schema:
+Chilka sentencizes a text document and stores the sentences as individual database documents using the following default schema:

 ```
 	{'n' : <sentence-number>, 'sent' : <sentence-text>}